On the Isoperimetric Riemannian Penrose Inequality: Application to Asymptotically Schwarzschildian manifolds

-This concludes the proof of the Penrose inequality in terms of $\ma$ by \cref{thm:Geroch_monotonicity_formula} and \cref{thm:mass_control_IMCF}. \endproof It would be very nice to remove the request of nonnegative mass in the statement of \cref{thm:asysvarchild}.
-Such assumption has been crucially exploited when estimating from above the quasi-local Isoperimetric mass of an evolving set $\Omega_t$ with the geodesic ball of the space-like Schwarzschild metric $s$ with the same volume.
-This was possible because such balls are isoperimetric in the Schwarzschild metric with nonnegative mass, while they are not if $\ma$ is negative, as shown in \cite[Section 5]{corvino_isoperimetric_2007}.
-It is likely that understanding the shape of isoperimetric in the Schwarzschild metric with negative mass would be deciding in establishing the \cref{thm:asysvarchild} with the nonnegative mass assumption dropped.
+Thanks to \cref{thm:topology} and \cref{thm:mass_control_IMCF}, \cref{thm:Geroch_monotonicity_formula} applies and concludes the proof. \end{proof} It would be very nice to remove the request of nonnegative mass in the statement of \cref{thm:asysvarchild}.
+Such an assumption has been crucially exploited when estimating from above the quasi-local Isoperimetric mass of an evolving set $\Omega_t$ with that of a geodesic ball in the space-like Schwarzschild metric $s$ with the same volume.
+It was possible because such balls are isoperimetric in the Schwarzschild metric with nonnegative mass, while they are not if $\ma$ is negative, as shown in \cite[Section 5]{corvino_isoperimetricsurfacesgeneralrelativity_2007}.
+Understanding the shape of isoperimetric sets in the Schwarzschild metric with negative mass could be crucial in showing that, $\ma \geq 0$ is a consequence in \cref{thm:asysvarchild} rather than an assumption.